 The reason why storytelling works so well is that it accesses both the head and the heart: stories reach us emotionally while logically making sense to us.
-When your messages stimulate both the left (emotional) and the right (rational) side, you have the greatest potential to succeed.
+When your messages stimulate both the right (emotional) and the left (rational) side, you have the greatest potential to succeed.

 Think You Don’t Have A Story?
 Yes You Do.